-e) Authority and access
+f) Authority and access

-IA's responsibilities (so far as Standard Ireland is concerned) are defined by the AC, a subcommittee of the board of directors.
+IA's responsibilities (so far as Standard Ireland is concerned) are defined by the AC, a subcommittee of Standard Ireland's board of directors.

-IA is granted full, free, and unrestricted access to any and all records, information, physical properties and personnel relevant to any function or area within the Standard Club group and CT (including where such information is held by third parties).
-IA ensures confidentiality is maintained in respect of all information and records obtained in the course of performing its duties.
+With strict accountability for confidentiality and safeguarding records and information, IA is granted full, free, and unrestricted access to any and all records, information, physical properties and personnel pertinent to carrying out any engagement (including where such information is held by third parties).